afogel/mining_rig_config/README.md

-# Config for mining rig
+# Remotely configging a mining rig

+This project is a tutorial for setting up an Ethereum mining rig from a remote location.
+While there exist many tutorials online, the hardware we used appears to be more obscure, so...enjoy!
+Hopefully this is helpful :)

 ## Beginning with the basics
 We are configuring a rig running Ubuntu 16.04 LTS.
 The steps herein should be supported through April 2021 for a 64-bit architecture.

 ## Establishing SSH tunneling
 In order to connect to the mining rig using a remote machine, we need to:

-[] Set up a static IP on our local machine
+[X] Set up a static IP on our local machine

-[] Configure the Router for Port Forwarding
+[X] Configure the Router for Port Forwarding
-[]

-We have roughly adapted a [tech otaku tutorial](https://www.tech-otaku.com/networking/establishing-ssh-tunnel-remotely-access-mac-afp-vnc/) for this work in order to reflect our quirks with router config on an Apple airport router.

 ### Setting up port forwarding for the router